OmarIthawi/git-ospr/README.md

 mine 😄:

  - [x] Do nothing, sleep and go to work.
+ - [ ] Add tests, TravisCI and Coveralls.io integration just because it's
+   the cool new thing to do.
  - [ ] Refactor into proper git commands instead of hackish aliases.
  - [ ] Add a setup script for Linux, Mac OSX, Windows, Android and every other OS in the galaxy.